 NextSeed does legal due diligence on the company and its owners.
 Sam and Sara provide their financials, business plan and renderings of their new space.
 NextSeed helps them put together their offering page, and they’re ready to launch an offering for their new lunch cafe: Samsara Cafe.

-Let’s say that you invested $1,000 into Samsara Cafe, and it successfully raises the $100,000 from investors.
+Let’s say that Lily invested $1,000 into Samsara Cafe, and it successfully raises the $100,000 from investors.
 Everyone’s excited and construction begins.
+Samsara does not make any payments during this period since the business is not open and is not generating revenues.
 After a few months, Samsara Cafe is open for business!

-After Samsara’s first month of operations, you get an email saying, “Hooray!
+After Samsara’s first month of operations, Lily gets an email saying, “Hooray!
 You received a payment today.”
-It notifies you that you’ve been paid $100!
+It notifies her that she’s been paid $100!

 Samsara raised $100,000 from NextSeed investors and agreed to share 5% of its monthly revenues.